VitalijBondarenko/Formatted_Output_NG/README.md

 License
 -------
-AdaNLS library released under the terms of the MIT License.
+The library released under the terms of the MIT License.
 For details, see the `COPYING` file.